WHAT ABOUT PEOPLE WHO CAN’T UNDERSTAND THE KJB? [podcast]

 REPLY:

 Exactly.
+The only thing that needs many versions is a lie.
 Think about how SELF serving it is to say “Lord, I know Your enemy Satan has attacked You by changing Your words and yet, I like his books better than Yours because it’s easier for me to read.”
 Wow!
 Let’s think about that for a moment: What would you think of a family where the wife was an author and yet her husband didn’t read her books but rather read the books of other women authors.
 How would that wife feel as she walked around their house and passed her husband as he sat and read some other woman’s book?
 How would that make her feel?
 Can you say spiritual adultery?
 Adulterous heart?
 Yep.
 How does God feel as He looks down from Heaven at those who read “bibles” from mere human authors who slapped “Holy Bible” on the cover to make it look like it’s His Word?
 Oh, and they did so to earn royaltie$?
 That’s why all English versions are copyrighted except the King James Bible.

 Nothing says it like the King James Bible.
 The language of cheap counterfeit fake “bibles” is trite.
 They sound like fairy tales and not the Word of the Almighty.
 WHO in their right mind would trade a Ferrari for a Mazda?